Bahn-Papa/fremo_uni_io/README.md

 * to be an input or an output
 * to work inverse
 * to act as sensor or switch on Loconet side
-Each I/O will get an individual Loconet address.
+* to get an individual Loconet address